 - Tend to accept the status quo just to avoid the hassle and discomfort of putting healthier limits in place. . .

-. . .then you are likely struggling with some boundary-related issues.
+. . .then you are likely struggling with some issues regarding how to set boundaries.

-Here are some steps to help make necessary boundaries a reality:
+Here are some steps to help make healthy boundaries a reality in your life:

 - Identify a boundary-related issue you’d like to solve.
 Imagine the smallest step you can take in order to begin to set this boundary; this should be a step that your emotional self willingly embraces.
 Now, take that step.
 Imagine the next, smallest embraceable step.
 Take that step.
 Then the next, and the next.

 - Do it even though you’re scared.